ofsoundof/3D_Appearance_SR/README.md

 ![alt text][contribution]

 [contribution]: ./code/scripts/contribution.jpg "We introduce the 3DASR, a 3D appearance SR dataset and a deep learning-based approach to super-resolve the appearance of 3D objects."
+We introduce the 3DASR, a 3D appearance SR dataset and a deep learning-based approach to super-resolve the appearance of 3D objects.

 # Dependencies